 The adrenal glands are usually the first in order of endocrine function to breakdown in a stressful situation that has overwhelmed the body’s normal compensatory response.
-Unfortunately, this sub-clinical state is seldom recognized as a pathological condition.
+Unfortunately, Adrenal Fatigue is a sub-clinical state that is seldom recognized as a pathological condition.
 Acceptable social compensatory actions such as coffee intake often mask the underlying problem: the adrenals are put into over-drive to cover up the early signs and symptoms of fatigue.
 The insulin-producing portion of the pancreas is also affected.
 Imbalance in blood sugar level results in low energy and this dysfunction is temporarily fixed by quick fixes such as high sugar content soda drinks, energy potions and high carbohydrate foods such as donuts.
 Many people even consider this state “normal” as part of living in the modern society.
-Those who require coffee to “kick start” the day may already be in this stage and not be aware of it.
+Those who require coffee to “kick start” the day may already suffer from Adrenal Fatigue without being aware of it.

-Stage 3: Adrenal Exhaustion.
 Adrenal Exhaustion refers to Stage 3 of Adrenal Fatigue.
 As adrenal function is weakened further, the body’s need for adrenal hormones remains unabated if stress is not reduced.
 The adrenals are no longer able to keep up with the ever-increasing demand for cortisol production needed to overcome the stress and they become exhausted.
 Cortisol output starts to decline and this usually happens gradually.
 If the stressors are severe, an adrenal crash may occur, to be followed by a longer than usual recovery.
-The body enters into the stage where the primary goal is conservation of energy to ensure survival.
+The body, at this stage of Adrenal Fatigue, has, as its primary goal, the conservation of energy to ensure survival.
 Systematically, the body goes into a slow-down mode and starts to break down muscle tissue to produce energy.
 This catabolic stage results in the breakdown of muscles and protein wasting.
 Chronic fatigue is common and exercise tolerance is reduced.
 Concurrently, chronic fibromyalgia appears.
 Toxic metabolites begin to accumulate throughout the body, leading to brain fog and insomnia.
 Depression becomes severe and constant.
-As this stage progresses, metabolic, immunological and neurological single organ systems dysfunction characteristic of Stage 2 becomes chronic (Phase A).
+As this stage progresses, metabolic, immunological and neurological single organ systems dysfunction characteristic of Stage 2 Adrenal Fatigue becomes chronic (Phase A).
 It then spreads to involve multiple organs (Phase B).
 This is evidenced by multiple endocrine axis dysfunctions, including the ovarian-adrenal-thyroid axis imbalance in females and adrenal-thyroid axis imbalance in males.

 Although adrenal dysfunction and its various stages were recognized as distinct clinical syndromes since the turn of the 20th century, most conventionally trained physicians are still unfamiliar with this condition because it is difficult to diagnose through traditional blood tests.
 Most patients are sent home with anti-depressants after a short trial of hormonal replacement but this will usually fail.